ZYL-Harry/extract-form/README.md

 # extract-form
-Extract imformation of a form in a PDF file and write it in an Excel file
+Extract imformation of a form in an image file and write it in an Excel file